Protomanzero0/DropperV2/README.md

 Created with Raylib for Python

+Make sure to have Raylib for Python installed, and run from __main__.py!

+Contributors:
+Chris Butler -- protomanzero01@gmail.com
+Zed Walter --
-Contributors: Chris Butler, Zed Walter, Cecelia Pendell
+Cecelia Pendell --